 Immigration is part of the demographic, labour market and economic solution.
 Immigrants enrich the social, cultural and economic life of the region.
-Atlantic Canada has much to offer new comers.
+Atlantic Canada has much to offer newcomers.
 Universities and colleges have had considerable success in attracting highly‑talented international students to study in the region.

-Although immigration is a shared federal‑provincial jurisdiction, federal jurisdiction is paramount.
+Although immigration is a shared federal‑provincial responsibility, federal jurisdiction is paramount.
 All provincial and territorial immigration policies and programs must adhere to federal law – the Immigration Refugee and Protection Act (IRPA) and Regulations.
 Parliament sets the annual immigration levels, and Immigration, Refugees and Citizenship Canada (IRCC) determines the annual Provincial Nominee Program (PNP) allocation each province and territory receives.

 The objectives of the AAIT are to: